Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-## Desired Features
+## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

--	The top left corner will house the logo and the hyperlink to the homepage.
--   The top right corner of the page will house the navigation bar (on a mobile represented by the 'hamburger' icon).
-This will include "Home", "Our canoes", "Canoe routes", "Pricing", "Reservations", "About us" and a "Contact" link.
--   A hero image of a canoe on the water, with the canoe on the left.
+-   The website will have four separate pages: a home page, a Canoes page, a Routes page and a Booking page that will include contact details.
+-   Each page will host a logo with a link to the home page in the left top corner
+-   Each page will have a top-fixed navigation bar that is outlined to the top right side.
+On a mobile this will be a 'hamburger' button.
+-   Each page will have a footer, containing links to the social media accounts
+-   Each page will feature a jumbotron picture with a "Book Now" button (except for the Booking page), enabling customers to quickly navigate to the booking page.

 -   On top of the hero image a jumbotron with a welcome message and a "Reservations" button for returning clients.
 -   The center part of the homepage will house three clickable images (round shaped), next to each other on tablet and screen and below each other on a mobile, with two sencentes each for the respective topics "Our canoes", "Canoe trips/routes" and "Pricing".
 Each of the images will be clickable to their respective pages and get an effect (to be determined).
 -   Below the center there will be a "reservations" button, leading to a modal with keys such as name, reservation data, canoe type (dropdown), number of canoes, phone and e-mail address.
 Once submitted, the resulting page will mention that we will be in touch soon.